Dewil Valley: Cultural heritage

 In the 1960s, Robert Fox (1970) headed a National Museum team that continued Guthe's work in northern Palawan; new sites were added to the list of sites first described by Guthe.
 A good number of these sites were from small islands located in Bacuit Bay.
 Of the sites Guthe surveyed, there were a few that National Museum excavated.
 One such site excavated in the 1960s was Leta-leta cave.
 Located in Lagen island, in the bay of Bacuit; the conclusion of the 1960s excavation led Fox (1970) to confidently describe the archaeology as a "Metal Age" burial site.
 The excavation was highlighted by the recovered unique earthenware jar with a mouth fashioned to look like a yawning/shouting person.
 This unique jar is now considered a national heritage artefact and displayed in the National Museum in Manila.

-The research and heritage work at Dewil has accumulated much information throughout its years of existence.
-In 2005 more artefacts were recovered at Ille in the form of pottery design and nephrite ornaments that reinforced the Mainland Southeast Asian connection of the site.
-In 2006 the excavation at Ille further expanded to include areas inside the cave itself.
-There were more artefacts recovered and the understanding of the stratigraphy became clearer.

-Excavation on the southern half of the trench continued with the aim of understanding the nature of having Neolithic and Metal Period deposits at deeper levels compared to most of the area of the trench.
-Further excavation on these contexts yielded more materials such as pottery fragments and human remains.
-Some of the pottery fragments were found in concentration and belong to one vessel.
-Some of the most significant artefacts found in this square were a stone adze, a complete pottery pedestal base, and a Melo amphora shell dipper.

-In total, there are more than 50,000 artefacts recorded from Ille since the start of the excavations in 1998; broken down to around 25,000 ceramics, 23,000 shell and bone artefacts, 1,000 stone tools and 1,000 metal artefacts and other materials.